rossgrat/rossgrat/README.md

 I received dual undergraduate degrees from the University of Michigan at Ann Arbor in 2022 in Computer Science and Electrical Engineering.

+*Any views expressed in any respository of mine are my own and do not represent those of my employer.*

 <!--
 **rossgrat/rossgrat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.